Building Data for Stacky Covers: Deligne--Faltings structures and root stacks

 \begin{rk} The notion of a Deligne--Faltings structure is equivalent to the notion of a \emph{u-integral} log structure \cite[Theorem 3.6]{Borne-Vistoli}, that is, a log structure $\rho\colon M\to \oj_S$ such that the action of $\rho^{-1}\oj_S^\times\simeq \oj_S^\times$ on $M$ is free.
 If $\PP\to \DIV_{S_\et}$ is a Deligne--Faltings structure, then the corresponding log structure is given by the projection where the map $\oj_S\to \DIV_{S_\et}$ sends $f\in \Gamma(U,\oj_U)$ to $(\oj_U,f)$. \end{rk}

 \begin{rk} Note that $\Li$ may have trivial kernel but still map different elements to isomorphic objects.
-For example, let $P$ be the constant monoid $\N^2$ and $\Li$ a line bundle on $S$ with a global section $s$.
+For example, let $P$ be the constant monoid $\N^2$ and $\Li$ a line bundle on $S$ with a global section $s$, and assume that $\Li$ is non-trivial or that $s$ vanishes at some point of $S$.
 Then the symmetric monoidal functor which sends both $(0,1)$ and $(1,0)$ to $(\Li,s)$ has trivial kernel. \end{rk}

 \begin{df}[{\cite[Definition 4.1]{Borne-Vistoli}}] A morphism of monoids $\varphi\colon P\to Q$ is called \emph{Kummer} if \begin{enumerate} \item it is injective and \item for every $q\in Q$ there is an $n\in \N$ and $p\in P$ such that $\varphi(p)=nq$. \end{enumerate} A morphism of \'etale sheaves of monoids $\PP\to \Q$ is called \emph{Kummer} if for every geometric point $\overline{x}\in S$, $\PP_{\overline{x}}\to \Q_{\overline{x}}$ is Kummer. \end{df}